 What is FRACAS?

-FRACAS, which stands for Failure Reporting, Analysis, and Corrective Action System, is a systematic approach used to identify, analyze, and resolve failures in products, systems, or processes.
+Fracas, which stands for the Failure Reporting, Analysis, and Corrective Action System, is a systematic approach used to identify, analyze, and resolve failures in products, systems, or processes.
 It involves documenting failures, conducting detailed analysis to determine root causes, and implementing corrective actions to prevent future occurrences.

 The Origins and Purpose of FRACAS